karma-runner/karma/docs/dev/04-public-api.md

 ### **stopper.stop(options, [callback=process.exit])**

 This function will signal a running server to stop.
-Equivalent of `karma stop`.
+The equivalent of `karma stop`.

 ```javascript
 var stopper = require('karma').stopper